 While COVID-19 has changed the way we do things, it doesn’t mean we can’t enjoy some of our favorite celebrations in a slightly different way.
 If you are feeling up to hosting an Independence Day celebration, use these tips to do it safely and maybe even start a few new traditions!

-Written by: Dawn Reese/Marianne Vanderbeke
+Written by Dawn Reese and Marianne Vanderbeke